Nathaniel-James/SimplE/README.md

 ## Description
 Boilerplate code for Pygame which intends to provide developers some utility when developing their Pygame projects.

-Originally this was intended to be a snake game, but I ended up writing more boilerplate code than actual gameplay.
+Originally this was intended to be a snake game.
+I started following various tutorials, but I ended up writing more boilerplate code than actual gameplay.
+So I transformed the project into this.
+I am new to SDL/Pygame, so I'm always looking for optimisations.

 Some of this was developed with a particular school project in mind.
 There may be some certain odd design choices due to this - if I keep maintaining this project in Python then I will iron these out later on.
 However, I have been considering switching this project over to Rust once I have a better grasp of that language.